The Dance of Desire: Understanding ADHD in Women

 “Work hard,” you say, “and your blue eyes will shine,”

-Ignoring the truth of natural design.
+Ignoring the truth of your natural design.

-A surge of that chemical comes dancing to mind.
+As a surge of that chemical comes dancing to mind.

-Without that sweet rush, motivation is obscured.
+Without that sweet rush, motivation is blurred.

-No routine will unfold without willful intent,
+No routine unfolds without willful intent;

-Of memory, function—a conscious fight.
+Memory and executive function—a conscious fight.

-“Laziness” whispers, a judgment unkind,
+“Laziness” whispers, a judgment so unkind,

 A lack of compassion, a disheartening bind.

-Autism, a spectrum, each story unique,
+Autism, a spectrum, each story so unique,

-Emotions unsteady, time slips through the grasp,
+Emotions unsteady, time slips within my grasp,

-So many layers become more of a task.
+So many layers become a daunting task.

 So let us unveil what true empathy means,